 Fri, Jul 13: 7pm and 9pm

 I'm also happy to introduce new audiences to Two Free Hands - a song and an Extended Player that has come out of two years of international touring and experiments with new technology.

 The song was produced and recorded by Jonathan Pearce and myself, and features Anna Coddington on vocals, Stu Harwood on percussion and Octatrack, and Elizabeth Stokes on French Horn.
-Daniel Blackball Alexander, has made the artwork.
+Daniel Blackball Alexander has made the artwork.

 The EP includes a remix and collaboration with Jet Jaguar - the moniker of Wellington electronic producer Michael Upton, and a reworking of a song from Successor which has changed shape in my live set.
 This is an EP in the orginal, 'Extended Player' sense - a collection of songs that expand on a single song, rather than the modern, mini-album sense.
 More info about all that here.

-For those who haven't seen the set in the last year - the song, Two Free Hands, and the recent RNZ live session below plant the flag in the ground for what the approach is.
+For those who haven't seen the set in the last year - the song, 'Two Free Hands,' and the recent RNZ live session below plant the flag in the ground for what the approach is.